tuxnam/Blog/_posts/2023-03-13-Microsoft-365-enumeration.md

 ---
 layout: posts
-Excerpt:  "Detecting Microsoft 365 enumeration - TeamFiltration in the spotlight"
+Excerpt:  "Microsoft 365 enumeration, spraying and exfiltration - TeamFiltration in the spotlight"
 title:  "Detecting Microsoft 365 enumeration - TeamFiltration in the spotlight"
 last_modified_at: 20@#-03-13T15:59:57-04:00
 ---

 *TeamFiltration is self-defined as a cross-platform framework for enumerating, spraying, exfiltrating, and backdooring O365 AAD accounts. <br />
-In this article, we will look at its capabilities and how we can potentially detect related events and activities.*
+In this article, we will look at its capabilities and how we can potentially detect related events in Azure AD and Microsoft 365 logs.*

 ## Introducing TeamFiltration